DRMacIver/shrinkray/notes/parallelism.md

 holds it is likely to be signfiicantly faster.
 When it doesn't, in theory it can produce arbitrary slowdowns in the case where the reducer produces many successful edits many of which block other edits, but this seems like a relatively unusual case.

+The sleeping wasn't in earlier versions, and it plays badly with the adaptive nature of a number of shrink ray passes, where once you start succeeding you find many other similar ways to delete.
+This means that you can potentially end up with very long retry loops as the other task keeps sniping the work out from under you.
+The sleep thus assumes that if you got sniped once you're likely to get sniped again and it's better to just back off and let the other task do its thing.
+Currently we sleep for an exponential variate with an average of 1s.
+This is unlikely to be optimal but seems to work reasonable well.

 ## Bounding the amount of parallelism